peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 Fields marked as "Template Field" are copied to zones that the template is applied to.
 In the case of record templates, a record for each template will be created in the target zone if there is no record with the same name, type and value yet.

 ## DNSSEC Support
-NetBox DNS supports the management of DNSSEC inasmuch as DNSSEC Key Templates and DNSSEC Policies can be stored in NetBox DNS and assigned to zones.
-It does not, however, support zone signing and storing cryptographic material in the NetBox database.
+NetBox DNS supports the management of DNSSEC in as much as DNSSEC Key Templates and DNSSEC Policies can be stored in NetBox DNS and assigned to zones.
+It does not, however, support zone signing nor storing cryptographic material in the NetBox database.
 There are two main reasons for this concept:

 1. Storing cryptographic material in a data source for automation is generally problematic.
-While there is the NetBox Secrets plugin, it is generally best practice to store confidential data in vault systems specifically created for this purpose.
-In many cases the keys are stored in HSMs anyway.
+While there is the NetBox Secrets plugin, it is better practice to store confidential data in vault systems specifically created for this purpose.
+(In some cases the keys are stored in HSMs as an added method of protection.)
-2. As of today, having the name server itself or a specific DNSSEC solution maintain the keys and signing the resource records is the normal use case.
-To configure that kind of solution does not even require to provice the keys or create the signatures within NetBox DNS.
+2. In typical modern scenarios, signing servers maintain keys and sign records, so such configurations do not even require having NetBox DNS provide keys or create the signatures from within NetBox DNS.

-Additionally, there is no direct integration between NetBox and any given name server implementation, so an interface for providing signed zones to a name server is generally out of scope for NetBox DNS.
+Additionally, there is no direct integration between NetBox and any given name server implementation, so an interface for providing signed zones to a name server is generally out of scope for NetBox DNS, just as it is the case for serving plain DNS.
 This should be implemented using specific solutions adapted to the use case and the name server implementation used.

 As noted earlier there are two data models for DNSSEC in NetBox DNS: DNSSEC Key Templates and DNSSEC Policies.
-The former is used for storing parameters for DNSSEC Keys such as the type, algorithm and lifetime, and the latter to define policies that determine how often signatures are regenerated, DS records are propagated etc.
+The former are used for storing parameters for DNSSEC Keys such as the type, algorithm and lifetime, and the latter to define policies that determine how often signatures are regenerated, DS records are propagated etc.

-While the implementation is oriented largely on the options BIND 9 provides, this is mainly because that software has a huge set of configuration options and other products are usually not very different, in most cases more limited than BIND 9.
+While the implementation is oriented largely towards options BIND 9 provides, this is mainly because that software has a huge set of configuration options and other products are usually not very different, in most cases more limited than BIND 9.
 Given the large installed base of BIND 9, this is considered a good basis.
+(There is, however, no reason why NetBox DNS cannot be used to maintain data for, say, Knot-DNS or PowerDNS.)

 ### DNSSEC Key Templates
 A DNSSEC Key template can be considered a boilerplate for creating DNSSEC Keys.
 There are three types of keys, CSK (combined signing key), KSK (key signing keys) and ZSK (zone signing keys).
-Each zone needs at least one CSK or ZSK assigned to it for zone signing, while the KSK that's used for siging the ZSKs may be stored offline and rotated less frequently - the CSK is used for both functions, hence the name.
+Each zone needs at least one CSK or ZSK assigned to it for zone signing, while the KSK that's used for signing the ZSKs may be stored offline and rotated less frequently - the CSK is used for both functions, hence the name.

 ![DNSSEC Key Template Detail](images/DNSSECKeyTemplateDetail.png)

-The name and the type of a DNSSEC Key Template need to be unique together, meaning that for example the ZSK and the KSK of a separate key template pair can have the same name.
+The name and the type of a DNSSEC Key Template together form a unique name, so that for example the ZSK and the KSK of a separate key template pair can have the same name.

 #### Permissions
 The following Django permissions are applicable to DNSSECKeyTemplate objects: